dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 *****************************

+*After masking to Philadelphia County we are then going to remove all data with zero values*

 ***********David to change raster tiff landsat to temperature and check out meta data for dates for that data and tree cover and land cover*************